martyndavies/nexmo-sms-translator/README.md

 ```

-Any incoming messages will now be translated into English and logged to the console.
+The above code takes the inbound SMS messages and passes them to our `translateText` function, translates them into English and logs them to the console.

 ## Passing the messages to the browser
 Now that we've got incoming messages being translated, we need to pass them to the browser to our 'support agents' can interact with them.